canonical/vanilla-framework/docs/en/patterns/breadcrumbs.md

 ---
 title: Breadcrumbs
+site_title: Breadcrumbs | Vanilla framework documentation
 ---

 # Breadcrumbs

 You can use the breadcrumbs pattern to indicate where the current page sits in the site's navigation.
 The separators between each item are added via CSS, so you don't have to include them manually.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/breadcrumbs/"